 For example, legumes – such as clover, peas and beans – fix nitrogen in the soil by absorbing nitrogen from the air and putting it into the topsoil via leaf drop.

-Equally, tap-rooted plants like borage and dandelion reach far down into the soil and harvest minerals that are untouchable to many short-rooted plants.
+Equally, tap-rooted plants reach far down into the soil and harvest minerals that are untouchable to many short-rooted plants.
 These species disperse these minerals into the topsoil for other plants – namely your anchor crops – to reach via leaf drop.

-Not only does this improve the soil, it feeds your anchor species, amplifying its quality and boosting its yield.
+Not only does planting unique plants like this improve the soil, it feeds your anchor species, amplifying its quality and boosting its yield.

 Guilds Utilize Space and Time